UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 # Release Notes

+- 2.2.1 dev
+  - Reorganize code
+  - Fix when brightening a device it could wrap around and go back to default on value
+  - TODO Update logging levels to control module loggers
 - 2.2.0 06/10/2020
   - Support for PyISY 2 which is now more robust.
 Thanks to @shbatm for the help.
   - Listen turned off after 5 long poll's